jemmy512/book-notes/C++/C++CoreGuidelines.md

 * ES.10: Declare one name (only) per declaration

 * ES.11: Use auto to avoid redundant repetition of type names
+    * Avoid auto for initializer lists and in cases where you know exactly which type you want and where an initializer might require conversion.

 * ES.12: Do not reuse names in nested scopes